cguttweb/nuxt-portfolio-blog/content/posts/vue-anmations-and-transitions.md

 There is the option to set up an initial on-load animation by adding the "appear" property to the transition.

-`animate.css` for CSS classes can be used with/via CDN option.
+`animate.css` for CSS classes can be used with/via a CDN option.
 To be able to use and override the default classes and can instead add attributes to transitions e.g.
 ```
 enter-active-class = "animated bounce"
 ```

-The names on transitions can be dynamic - bind as you would with any other element..
+The names on transitions can be dynamic - bind as you would with any other element

+It is important to note when transitioning between two elements `v-show` will *not* work but you can use `v-if/v-else` in most cases.
+They will need a unique key on each and set a mode either `in-out` or `out-in` for example fading out the first element before adding the second element.